 - Naomi Klein, 'Democrats' embrace of neoliberalism won it for Trump' / The Guardian

-Perhaps the nastiest aspect of the Dream are the lies and manipulations that keep the Dream going, because the game itself requires that there be winners and losers.
-And, at this end of the day it's clear that even the winners lose as the losers split apart and rise enraged against one another.
+Perhaps the nastiest aspect of the American Dream are the lies and manipulations that keep the Dream going.
+Lies told because the game requires that there be far far more losers than winners and is perpetuated by ensuring that losers remain split apart and rise enraged, when necessary, against one another.

 The rage is what it is not just because the game is unjust, but because the losers are stressed at the basic survival level, regularly choosing between whether they will feed and clothe themselves and their children or maintain their homes.
 If this seems an extreme assessment consider that in 2009, 41% of United States' homeless population were families with children (National Coalition for the Homeless) and though recent years have seen a decrease in homeless families, the child's nightmare that is insecurity at this basic level persists in the American Dream.